OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 The 3' basal subdomain is placed at the front face by interactions with the 5' ETS factors and the late factor Bms1 (Figures 4F and 9D).
 S5 docks on the WD domain of the UTPA protein Utp15 (Figure 11H).
 The CTD of the UTPB protein Utp12 contacts S28 and helix 28 (Figure 11H).
 A long helix of Utp11 binds at helix 30 (Figure 11I).
 The D4 domain of Bms1 inserts into a pocket composed of helix 43, Imp4 and Utp11 (Figure 11I).

-## The 3' minor domain
+### The 3' minor domain

 The 3' minor domain consists of helices 44 and 45 that both mediate long-range interactions in the mature 40S structure.
 Helix 44, the longest one in 18S, joins the body, and helix 45 constitutes part of the platform.
-In 90S, helix 44 follows the direction of its neighboring helix 28 in the 3' major domain and travels in a long curved path to rest its tip on Utp22, forming the small arch(
+In 90S, helix 44 follows the direction of its neighboring helix 28 in the 3' major domain and travels in a long curved path to rest its tip on Utp22, forming the small arch(Figure 3, Figure 12A).
+The basal part of helix 44 is clamped between the tandem WD domains of Utp12 and Utp13 but primarily contacts the inner surface of the tandem WD domains of Utp12.

 ![Figure 12.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig12-v2.jpg)

 **Figure 12.:** (A) Assembly of helix 44 and the D site hairpin.
 The 18S and ITS1 RNA are colored yellow and blue.
 The insert shows the displayed region in the ΔDhr1 map.
 (B) Structure of Pno1 and the D site hairpin.
-The dotted line indicates a potential path of helix 45.DOI: http://dx.doi.org/10.7554/eLife.22086.026
+The dotted line indicates a potential path of helix 45.

 The KH domain protein Pno1 binds at the platform near the D site in the pre-40S particle (Strunk et al., 2011) and crosslinks with the D site sequence (Turowski et al., 2014).
 In 90S, Pno1 is located near the center of UTPB with interactions to the CTD of Utp21 and the WD domain of Utp1 (Figure 12B).
 A density that is suggestive of a short RNA hairpin is sandwiched between Pno1 and the WD domain of Utp13 (Figure 1—figure supplement 5N).
 Because the D site RNA potentially forms a short hairpin (Figure 8—figure supplement 1) and binds Pno1, the density was temporarily assigned to the D site RNA.
 Although the D site RNA was found by chemical probing to be single-stranded (Lamanna and Karbstein, 2009), this result may mainly reflect the structure of pre-rRNA in the more abundant pre-40S ribosome.
 In the 90S model, the first KH domain of Pno1, which contains a degenerated RNA-binding motif, contacts the duplex part of the hairpin.
 The second KH domain of Pno1 binds at the 5' single-stranded region of 18S rRNA with the conserved RNA-binding surface, consistent with the known RNA-binding model of KH domain.
 The linker between helix 44 and D site and major part of ITS1 were not detected.
 During the stepwise assembly process of 90S, Pno1 is bound after the transcription of helix 44 and before the emergence of the D site sequence (Zhang et al., 2016b).
 This suggests that Pno1 is initially recruited by the protein-protein interaction with the UTPB complex.